brightcove/brightcove-player-sdk-ios-ima/README.md

 Using the Built-In PlayerUI
 ==========
-If you are using version 5.1 or later of the Brightcove Player SDK, you can take advantage of the built-in player controls with the Brightcove IMA plugin.

-**Note:** The `BrightcovePlayerUI` module is no longer needed and has been removed.
-(Prior to version 5.1 of the Brightcove Player SDK, the Brightcove PlayerUI plugin was a separate framework and module.)
-You can remove any imports that reference the Brightcove PlayerUI module.
-All PlayerUI headers are now found in the `BrightcovePlayerSDK` module.

 In your `UIViewController`, create a `BCOVPUIPlayerView` property called the player view, to contain the playback controls, the video content view, and a special view where IMA can display its ads.